Hurwa134/Hurwa134.github.io/SevenXSeven.6.md

 White Tara is especially meaningful to me, so the white lotus is really important to my symbolically.
 Maybe when you touch each side of the pyramid, a different track could play, i.e. three guitar tracks which sync up to make a song.
 When they are touched they appear or dissapear.
 It could represent harmony, and the individual importance of these different symbols/ideas, and how they are all connected.
 To emphasize Wabi-Sabi philosphy and Kinstugi (broken/reparied with gold, Japanese tradition of valuing things that have been broken and fixed as more beautiful), I made some "cracks" with god paint pen on the pyramid.

-Maybe it would also work to make small sculptures of various symbols, or one sculpture of a lotus that is white, and then project the different colored lights onto it.